Food Product Development And Formulation

 V. Packaging and Labeling: The First Impression

-The packaging plays a crucial role in protecting the product, conveying its brand identity, and attracting consumers.
+The packaging matters a lot in protecting the product, conveying its brand identity, and attracting consumers.
 Considerations include:

 VI.
 Pilot Production and Scale-Up: From Lab to Factory